United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 So first question, I think on the charge, it's about $0.03 in the second quarter.
 But as Greg said or as Carroll said in the script, it was almost entirely offset by positive one-timers.
 So I wouldn't say that the charge, while it was painful, was a reason for whatever performance you saw out of CCS in the current quarter on a one-timer basis.

 With regard to your second question, I think we have talked about the fact that UTAS commercial aftermarket is about $4.4 billion in totality.
-And the repair part, the MRO part of the business, is probably $1.5 billion to $2 billion of the $4.5 billion roughly give or take, $1.7 billion – $1.8 billion or something in that range.
+And the repair part, the MRO part of the business, is probably $1.5 billion to $2 billion of the $4.5 billion roughly give or take, $1.7 billion, $1.8 billion or something in that range.

-The remaining on the spare parts and (51:18) side, I would say one thing, Myles.
+The remaining on the spare parts and provisioning side, I would say one thing, Myles.
 It's not that easy.
 When we have the aftermarket, we have IP and we have the technology content on those spare parts.
 The onus is on us to make sure that we stay ahead from a technology point of view.
 There are no surplus or substitute parts available to displace it that easily because that's where the value is.
 That's what we invested in, and we have to get the returns on those.
 So I don't expect that to become a source of great contention in terms of pricing or whatever.
 We just have to make sure that we stay disciplined and keep that aftermarket to ourselves.

 Myles Alexander Walton - Deutsche Bank Securities, Inc.